patrickmineault/codebook/setup.md

 Many novices starting out in Python use one big monolithic Python environment.
 Every package is installed in that one environment.
 The problem is that this environment is not documented anywhere.
 Hence, if they need to move to another computer, or they need to recreate the environment from scratch several months later, they're in for several hours or days of frustration.

 The solution is to use a *virtual environment* to manage dependencies.
 Each virtual environment specifies which versions of software and packages a project uses.
 The specs can be different for different projects, and each virtual environment can be easily swapped, created, duplicated or destroyed.
 You can use software like `conda`,  `pipenv`, `poetry`, `venv`, `virtualenv`, `asdf` or `docker` - among others - to manage dependencies.
 Which one you prefer is a matter of personal taste and [countless internet feuds](https://twitter.com/patrickmineault/status/1429560804869873664?s=20).
-Here I present the `conda` workflow, which is particularly popular among the data science crowd.
+Here I present the `conda` workflow, which is particularly popular among data scientists and researchers.

 ### Conda